 Espresso: This software tool is used to automate functional/acceptance testing on Android devices.
 It is based on the same core concepts as Cucumber.

-Selenium: Selenium is a web application testing tool that can be used to run automated functional/acceptance tests on browsers.
+Selenium: It is a web application testing tool that can be used to run automated functional/acceptance tests on browsers.
 It was created to work with all major browsers, including Google Chrome, Firefox, Safari and Internet Explorer.

 Test automation tools: These testing tools come with pre-defined steps and instructions on how to run automated testing.
 If you are a beginner or don’t want to invest a lot of time in learning a new software, these tools can be a good option.